Road Trip Guide Blue Ridge Parkway Best Stops

 On day 2, we continued our road trip from Boone and started heading down the Blue Ridge Parkway to Asheville.
 There are tons of beautiful pull-offs along the parkway, tons of hiking, waterfalls, and more.

 Below were our favorite stops on the parkway from Boone to Asheville.
+Depending on how many hikes you plan on doing, you can drive from Boone to Asheville on the Blue Ridge Parkway in 1 day.

 Perhaps one most popular waterfalls off the Blue Ridge Parkway is Linville Falls.
 Since the area is so popular, I’d recommend getting there early.